 (3) "Boundary Line" means a line established under section 2(b) of the Act of February 19, 1895 (33 U.S.C.
 151).

 (3a) "citizen of the United States" means a national of the United States as defined in section 101(a)(22) of the Immigration and Nationality Act (8 U.S.C.
-1101(a)(22)) or an individual citizen of the Trust Territory of the Pacific Islands who is exclusively domiciled in the Northern Mariana Islands within the meaning of section 1005(e) of the Covenant to establish a Commonwealth of the Northern Mariana Islands in Political Union with the United States of America (48 U.S.C.
-1681 note).1 (4) "Coast Guard" means the organization established and continued under section 1 of title 14.
+1101(a)(22)) or an individual citizen of the Trust Territory of the Pacific Islands who is exclusively domiciled in the Northern Mariana Islands within the meaning of section 1005(e) of the Covenant to establish a Commonwealth of the Northern Mariana Islands in Political Union with the United

+States of America (48 U.S.C.
+1681 note).
+(4) "Coast Guard" means the organization established and continued under section 1 of title 14.

 (5) "commercial service" includes any type of trade or business involving the transportation of goods or individuals, except service performed by a combatant vessel.

-(5a) "consideration" means an economic benefit, inducement, right, or profit including pecuniary payment accruing to an individual, person, or entity, but not including a voluntary sharing of the actual expenses of the voyage, by monetary contribution or donation of fuel, food, beverage, or other supplies.
-(6) "consular officer" means an officer or employee of the United States Government designated under regulations to grant visas.
-2So in original.
+(5a) "consideration" means an economic benefit, inducement, right, or profit including

+$^2\,\mathrm{So}$ in original.
 Only first word should be capitalized.

-1See References in Text note below.
+&lt;sup>1 See References in Text note below.